decies-centena-millia/LeetCode-Hard-substring-with-concatenation-of-all-words/README.md

+# Background
+This is a solution to a LeetCode Hard problem, getting 23ms runtime using python

 # Intuition
 The key here is to use a sliding window approach with a word frequency counter to efficiently check for valid substrings in the main string.